dtoczala/ibm-cloud-landing-page/README.md

 - [Lionel's Bluemix Help](http:/ibm.biz/bluemixhelp) - this page is an "unofficial" collection of links done by Lionel Mace.
 Nice collection of places to start from.
 - [Common Bluemix ID and Billing Questions](https://www.ibm.com/blogs/bluemix/2017/08/common_qa/) - great guide on common Bluemix ID and billing questions with good answers.
 We use this a lot.
 - [Bluemix Annoyances and Work Arounds](docs/bluemix-faq.md) - sub-page with guidance on how to work around some of the minor annoyances you might encounter with Bluemix.
+- [Five facts you may not know about Cloud Foundry](https://www.ibm.com/developerworks/cloud/library/cl-5-facts-about-cloud-foundry/index.html) - a deeper technical article outlining the capabilities and limitations of Cloud Foundry, which deals with 5 common misconceptions about the platform.

 ## IBM Softlayer - an Infrastructure as a Service (IaaS)